The Zoning Committee is a sub-committee of the Planning Commission

 - Conditional Use Permit applications

-- Nonconforming Use Permit applications (Which are either Establishments, Re-establishments, Enlargements, or Changes),
+- Nonconforming Use Permit applications (Which are either Establishments, Re-establishments, Expansion or Relocation, or Changes),

 - Determinations of Similar Use when referred by the Zoning Administrator